shug0131/eudraCT/docs/downloads.md

 ~~~~
 devtool::install_github("shug0131/eudraCT/R/eudract")
 ~~~~
-for directly installing from github,  and from CRAN in the longer term after testing is completed
+for directly installing from github,  and from CRAN in the longer term future after testing is completed
 ~~~
 install.packages("eudract")
 ~~~

-However, currently it really is just a bunch of code files.
 A worked example is given here
 ~~~
 library(eudract)
 safety_statistics <- safety_summary(safety, exposed=c("Experimental"=60,"Control"=67))